 In the rapidly evolving landscape of remote work, where digital interactions have become the norm, recognising and appreciating your employees has taken on a new dimension.
 As organisations around the globe adapt to virtual environments, it becomes essential to acknowledge the hard work, dedication, and talent of your team members even when you can't do so face-to-face.

-There were some fantastic ideas shared during the session, the key points of which you will find below:
+There were some fantastic ideas shared on how to do this during our webinar session with Distilled and O'Dwyer Real Estate Management, the key points of which you will find below:

-1. A value linked peer to peer recognition system is an excellent way to democratize and encourage recognition, while rewarding behaviours which benefit the organisation’s culture.
+1. A value linked peer to peer recognition system is an excellent way to democratise and encourage recognition, while rewarding behaviours which benefit the organisation’s culture.